 Employees who believe their FMLA rights were violated may file a complaint with the local office of the United States Department of Labor’s Wage and Hour Division.
 An employee may also bring a lawsuit against his/her employer for violating the FMLA.
 The remedies for an FMLA violation may include reinstatement, lost wages, benefits or other compensation, an equal amount as liquidated damages, actual monetary losses resulting from the violation (such as the cost of providing care), attorney’s fees and court costs.

 If your employer has denied you a medical leave, or retaliated against you for exercising your FMLA rights, the attorneys at Fidlon Legal can help.
-Please contact us for a free consultation.
+Please contact us for an initial case evaluation.